emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
+## Flicker
+### Score: 17/24
+1. Streams load very fast. ✔️
+1. Site has 1080p and can be switched. ✔️
+1. Good for both new and old content. ✔️
+1. Site has 7 servers, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI and player are nice, search shows results as you type. ✔️
+1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
+1. Site does have 4K content. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
 ## Noxe
 ### Score: 17/24
 1. Some servers load fast, but main has issues sometimes. ⚠️